Sharing Playbooks

 | User share (Editor) | Specific individual | Full edit | Co-designing plays with an assistant coach |

-| Share link | Anyone with the link | View only | Quick sharing via chat, email, or text |
+| Unlisted link | Anyone with the token link | View only | Controlled sharing via chat, email, or text |

-| Public | Anyone with the link | View only | Community sharing, teaching resources |
+| Public personal content | Anyone; listed on Discover | View only | Community sharing and teaching resources |

 Sharing Beyond Playbooks